 Fee status – Home

-You should note that the fees for home students differ between universities in England, Scotland, Wales and Northern Ireland, therefore specific requirements should be checked with the universities you are interested in applying to.
+You should note that the fees for home students differ between universities in England, Scotland, Wales and Northern Ireland, therefore specific fees should be checked with the universities you are interested in applying to.

 Fee status – International

-Applying for student loans (home students only)
+Applying for student loans (home students)